bendavis78/gulp-cfn-deploy/README.md

 **stackName**
 *Required*
-The name of the stack you want to dpeloy
+The name of the stack you want to deploy

 **context**
 Default: `{}`